eclipse-kura/kura/_posts/config/2017-05-05-network-configuration.md

 Also, IP forwarding is enabled in the kernel as follows:

 ```
-# allow fowarding if any masquerade is defined
+# allow forwarding if any masquerade is defined
 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```